 Over the next three days we work in pairs to make our own bags of cubes.
 We swap them with our friends to see if they can guess "What’s in the bag?"

 - Swap bags with another pair of students.
+Students can create a context for their bag.
+E.g. rugby balls and soccer balls, tui and fantail.
 Each pair must predict how many cubes there are of each colour in the bag by taking turns drawing cubes from the bag, one at a time with replacement.
 Remind them to put the cube back in the bag after each draw.
 Tell students that they have 5 minutes to make as many draws as they can.
 It is important that they record their results.
+The results can be recorded on a chart or digitally.

 - Ask the students to make a prediction about the colours of the ten cubes in the bag.
 How will you use the data to make the best prediction you can?